 Salisbury, Linda and Gergana Y. Nenkov, “The Influence of Debt Repayment Goals on Repayment Decisions and Perceived Progress."

-Maureen, Morrin, Virginie Maille, Gergana Y. Nenkov, and May Oo Lwin, “Sense and Sensibility: The Impact of Multi-Sensory Input on Mental Construal Levels and Moral Judgments."
+Maureen, Morrin, Virginie Maille, Gergana Y. Nenkov, and May Oo Lwin, “Sense and Sensibility: The Impact of Multi-Sensory Input on Moral Judgments."